bolna-ai/Bolna-whisper-melo-mix/Readme.md

 ### Changing the voice MeloTTS
+<a id="change-voice"></a>
-by default we resrtict to English TTS, and there are 5 option as mention below
+by default we resrtict Melo EN but there were 5 option for voice as mention below
 - 'EN-US'
 - 'EN-BR'
 - 'EN-AU'